sa-ne/rhel-edge-demo/README.md

 ## Architecture

-All of the components to build and manage RFE content (including Image Builder, Quay and Apache) are hosted on a RHEL 9 virtual machine.
+For this demo, all of the components to build and manage RFE content (including Image Builder, Quay and Apache) are hosted on a single RHEL 9 virtual machine.
 The playbooks support the deployment of this virtual machine on AWS or locally using KVM.
 The RFE deployments in this demo are ISO based and require KVM.

 ![Architecture](/images/architecture.png)